rishi2019194/triton-python-backend-nugraph3/README.md

 Step 4:
    Starting the triton server for sending inference request (models-folder should be accessible from within the container and should follow the triton-expected format.
 Also, first install all the libraries using pip/conda)
-   1. Using same version of python as python-stub of triton (3.10).
-Therefore all libraries are installed in base environment via pip
+   1. Using same version of python as python-stub of triton (3.10) with all libraries are installed in base environment via pip

       tritonserver --model-repository triton-python-backend-nugraph3/gnn_models_check/

-   2. Using higher version of python and python-stub (3.12).
-Therefore all libraries are setted up inside in the conda-environment numl
+   2. Using same version of python as python-stub of triton (3.10) with all libraries installed in numl environment via pip

       tritonserver --model-repository triton-python-backend-nugraph3/gnn_models/